"We aim to harness the immune system and target protein aggregation in neurodegenerative disease." Will McEwan

 Sir Henry Dale Fellow and UK DRI Group Leader

-A Sir Henry Dale Fellow, Dr Will McEwan joined the UK DRI in 2017 following his postdoctoral training at the MRC Laboratory of Molecular Biology in Cambridge.
+A Sir Henry Dale Fellow, Prof Will McEwan joined the UK DRI in 2017 following his postdoctoral training at the MRC Laboratory of Molecular Biology in Cambridge.
 Will trained as a viral immunologist and during his postdoc co-discovered and characterised the novel antibody receptor TRIM21.
 At the UK DRI at Cambridge, he will utilise his expertise in viral infection and apply it in the context of protein misfolding in neurodegenerative disease.

 1. At a glance

 Stopping the spread of toxic proteins in the brain

 Many neurodegenerative conditions, including Alzheimer’s disease, are characterised by the formation of abnormal protein structures in the brain.
 Within healthy neurons, a protein called tau binds to and stabilises the cell’s scaffolding and transport networks.
 But things can go wrong in disease – the tau molecules start to behave abnormally, detaching from these networks, clumping together and forming toxic aggregates or 'clumps'.

 Scientists know that a build-up of the abnormal tau protein plays a critical role in the development of several neurodegenerative diseases, but the exact mechanisms involved remain unclear.
 Until recently, they thought that the abnormal tau molecules were only generated from within neuron.
 However, recent evidence suggests toxic tau protein spreads from neuron to neuron across the brain, corrupting previously healthy tau protein molecules and propagating neuronal death.